sumedha-softech/movie-library/MovieLibraryFrontend/README.md

 ## API Limitations & UI Behavior

 - **Genre Filtering:**
-  - To filter by genre, the app uses the `/discover/movie` and `/discover/tv` endpoints from TMDb.
+  - Filtering by genre uses the `/discover/movie` and `/discover/tv` endpoints.
-  - The `/search` endpoint does not support filtering by genre, and the `/discover` endpoint does not support searching by keyword.
-  - This means you can either filter by genre or search by keyword, but not both at the same time due to TMDb API limitations.
+  - You cannot combine genre filtering with keyword search.

 - **Sorting:**
-  - Sorting by "Popular" or "Top Rated" is only available via the `/movie/popular`, `/movie/top_rated`, `/tv/popular`, and `/tv/top_rated` endpoints.
+  - Sorting is only available via the "Popular" or "Top Rated" endpoints.
-  - The `/search` endpoint does not support sorting, and the `/discover` endpoint does not provide direct sorting for "Popular" or "Top Rated".
-  - Therefore, you cannot combine sorting with search or genre filtering.
+  - Cannot be combined with search or genre filtering.

 - **UI Behavior:**
-  - When a genre is selected, the sort and search features are disabled.
-  - When a sort option is selected, the genre and search features are disabled.
-  - When searching, both genre and sort options are disabled.
-  - This ensures the UI only allows combinations supported by the TMDb API.
+  - Only one of search, genre, or sort can be active at a time, matching TMDb API capabilities.

 - **Pagination:**
-  - TMDb API supports pagination for listing movies and TV shows, but only for pages 1 to 500.
+  - TMDb API supports pagination for pages 1 to 500 only.
-  - If you request a page number greater than 500, TMDb returns a 400 status code with the following response:
+  - If you request a page number greater than 500, an error message is shown.
-    ```json
-    {
-      "success": false,
-      "status_code": 22,
-      "status_message": "Invalid page: Pages start at 1 and max at 500.
-They are expected to be an integer."
-    }
-    ```
-  - When the page number exceeds 500, this message is shown in the UI to inform the user.

 ---